nutonomy/nuscenes-devkit/README.md

 For an advanced installation, see [installation](https://github.com/nutonomy/nuscenes-devkit/blob/master/docs/installation.md) for detailed instructions.

 ## nuImages
+nuImages is a stand-alone large-scale image dataset.
+It uses the same sensor setup as the 3d nuScenes dataset.
+The structure is similar to nuScenes and both use the same devkit, which make the installation process simple.

 ### nuImages setup
 To download nuImages you need to go to the [Download page](https://www.nuscenes.org/download),